jess-smith49/regex-tutorial/Develop/gist-template.md

 ### Character Classes
+The HTML matching regex expression has one character class.
+It is the "/s" and this is where the regex will match a whitespace character.
+In this case it would most likely be a break for the closing tag.

 ### Flags

 ### Grouping and Capturing
+The HTML matching tag has 4 grouping and capturing within the expression, this involves nesting as well.

 ### Bracket Expressions
+The HTML regex expression has a couple bracket expressions.
+The first bracket matches a string that has a character from a-z.
+The second bracket has a negation with in the expression

 ### Greedy and Lazy Match
+The HTML regex expression

 ### Boundaries

 ### Back-references
+The HTMl regex expression includes one back reference in the middle of the code.
+It is denoted as "/1".
+This back reference is here to match the same group of texted that was denoted in the first capturing group.
+This would be the way the regex matches its tags - for example <div> and </div> or <article> and </article>.

 ### Look-ahead and Look-behind
+This regex does not contain look-ahead or look-behind.

 ## Author